 Introduction to PostgreSQL replace

 The following article provides an outline on PostgreSQL replace.
 When we manipulate strings or work with strings in PostgreSQL, we require many functions to perform operations.
 PostgreSQL provides us with many string manipulating functions.
 One of them is the REPLACE() method that can be used to replace the substring from the original string to some other substring that you wish to.
 Besides this, we can even replace the strings that match the particular regular expression that we know by using the REGEXP_REPLACE() method.
-Along with that, there is the TRANSLATE() method available that helps us to replace the set of substrings with a particular substring in the original string.
+There is the TRANSLATE() method available that helps us replace the set of substrings with a particular substring in the original string.

 REPLACE(original_string, old_sub_string, new_sub_string );

-- original_string: This is the source string the original string that contains some substring that you wish to replace.
+- original_string: This is the source string, the original string that contains some substring that you wish to replace.

 - old_sub_string: This is the substring that is present in the original string and which you want to replace.
 It can be present at any number of times in the source string.